-An experiment was conducted at the road side of Bangladesh Institute of Nuclear Agriculture (BINA), Mymensingh, during February to May 2006 to study the performance of sunflower under a variable range of cowdung application and different levels of irrigation in neem based road Agroforestry system.
-The experiment side composed of three different factors viz.
-Factor A:Tree condition i) without neem $(T_0)$ , ii) with neem $(T_1)$ ; Factor B: Three levels of cowdung i) $M_1$ (5 t ha-1), ii) $M_2$ (10 t ha-1) & iii) $M_3$ (15 t ha-1) and Factor C: Three levels of irrigation i) control irrigation $(I_0)$ , ii)minimum irrigation at 21 and 55 DAS $(I_1)$ & iii) optimum irrigation at 21, 55 and 70 DAS (I2).
+An experiment was conducted at the road side of Bangladesh Institute of Nuclear Agriculture (BINA), Mymensingh, during February to May 2006 to study the performance of sunflower under a variable range of cowdung application and different levels of irrigation in neem based road side agroforestry system following RAMPT-I model (Hossain, 2007).
+The experiment composed of three different factors viz.
+Factor A:Tree condition i) without Neem (T_0) , ii) with neem (T_1) ; Factor B: Three levels of cowdung i) M_1 (5 t ha-1), ii) M_2 (10 t ha-1) & iii) M_3 (15 t ha-1) and Factor C: Three levels of irrigation i) control irrigation (I_0) , ii)minimum irrigation at 21 and 55 DAS (I1) & iii) optimum irrigation at 21, 55 and 70 DAS (I2).
 Sunflower (cv.
-Kironi) is the test crop.
+Kironi) was the test crop.
 The experiment was laid out in three factorial Randomized Complete Block Design (RCBD) with three replications.
-Each replication was represented by a block, which was divided $1.50\ m\times 2.00\ m.The$ into 18 unit plots of size land was fertilized with the recommended rate of chemical fertilizers.
-Cowdung was applied at the time of final land preparation and irrigation were maintaining according to the different DAS.
+Each replication was represented by a block, which was divided into 18 unit plots of size1.50 m × 2.00 m.
+The land was fertilized with the recommended rate of chemical fertilizers.
+Cowdung was applied at the time of final land preparation and irrigation were maintained according to the different DAS.
 Observations were taken on whole plot basis for selected characters.
 Before harvesting plant height and total number of leaves plant-1 were recorded at 21, 42 and 63 DAS.
 After harvesting data on seed weight plant-1, 1000-grain weight and grain yield ha-1 were recorded.
 The collected data were analyzed statistically using the analysis of variance technique with the help of computer package MSTAT and Duncan's Multiple Range Test (DMRT) (Gomez and Gomez, 1984) adjudged mean differences.